Shopping Cart ( )

 Diets in this category are prescription and veterinary diets and can only be recommended by a veterinarian.
 This diet contains a protein that has undergone a process called ‘hydrolyzation’ where the protein structure is broken down into its component amino acids.
 Hydrolyzation is a process that reduces the ‘allergenicity’ of the protein, making it so small that it is unlikely to trigger an immune reaction.

 Dogs with skin allergies respond well to a home-cooked diet.
 With home-cooked meals, you are taking full responsibility for all your dog’s nutritional requirements.
+Furthermore, your buddy will be getting the best of healthy fresh foods.

 Limited ingredient dog food refers to food that contains fewer ingredients than regular dog food.
 As it may still contain potential allergens such as common proteins like chicken and beef, it is not really hypoallergenic.
 However, you can give your dog a limited ingredient diet as part of a food trial to pinpoint the offending allergens.
 Sometimes, if your dog has a food allergy, just making the switch to a high quality limited ingredient diet can help its symptoms to subside.

-Nonetheless, some dogs suffering from skin allergies have shown noticeable improvement after being put on grain-free diets.
+Some dogs suffering from skin allergies have shown noticeable improvement after being put on grain-free diets.
 Read more here for the different types of dog food to help treat allergies.

 Chicken is another food that dogs can become allergic to.
 As dogs may take some time to build up an intolerance towards a certain type of food, many dog owners are caught by surprise when they find that their dog is allergic to this common protein.
 This is especially so if it has not shown previous allergic reactions towards chicken.